Former Edge Hill student David Chambers is an In-Game Animator for BAFTA award winning game LEGO Dimensions.

 David still receives support from Edge Hill and he has returned to speak to students.

 “Alex Jukes, Senior Lecturer in Animation, is always on hand for a catch up or a word of advice.
 He has kindly invited me back on a couple of occasions to talk to students about my experiences in the industry.
 I still feel very much part of the Edge Hill family.”

-Click here for more information about studying for a degree in Animation at Edge Hill.
+Visit the course page for more information about studying for a degree in Animation at Edge Hill.